thedhanawada/SpinOnSubmitJS/README.md

 ## License

 SpinOnSubmitJS is released under the [MIT license](https://github.com/thedhanawada/SpinOnSubmitJS/blob/main/LICENSE).
 You are free to use, modify, and distribute this software for any purpose, commercial or non-commercial, with proper attribution.

----

-For more information, visit our [GitHub repository](https://github.com/thedhanawada/SpinOnSubmitJS).